Updated: Aug 31, 2022

 Funerals as a rite are preserved well in the Eddas, Sagas, Poems, and historical sources.
 Ibn Fadlan wrote of a Norse funeral amongst the Rus, the Prose Edda has Baldr’s funeral, and Beowulf has Beowulf’s funeral.
 Most of the funeral rites preserved are cremations, of these, three are ship cremations in, or on the edge of water.
 We have funerals in water, and funerals in burial mounds away from water.
-For Saxon (Old Saxony, Northern Germany) and Anglo-Saxon Heathens (English), reconstructing a funeral rite should be based on the funeral rite shown in Béowulf and passages in the Old Saxon Heliand.
-Let us begin with Beowulf:
+We also have historical examples of inhumation burials.
+In this blog, I will give several Saga and Poem passages of Heathen funerals.
+I will begin with the most famous Heathen funeral in historical literature: Beowulf's funeral from the poem Beowulf.

 This funeral in Beowulf consisted of cremation and the burial of ashes in a mound.
 The account in Beowulf has a simple order to it: